Rakeela/dragora-notes/2022-12-17-Three-Hundred-and-Sixteenth.md

 1,133 words.
 528 words over quota.
 Inspiration started flowing much more readily once I was writing to procrastinate on exercise.
 I've been jiggling a leg, too.
 Being just about to exercise seems to have woken up my metabolism.
 Now it's time to actually do it.

 ---
+148.5 hours.
+Going out for exercise, while presumably healthy, left me completely exhausted.
+It took a while to recover after I got inside

+I want to write more about candy.
+I have "double chocolate mint cups".
+Going by the packaging, they're a solid chocolate shell with a liquid chocolate filling.
+The filling is minty dark chocolate.
+They come in a resealable bag.
+Theoretically, I should eat them over several days.
+With such a massive candy stash to deal with, I might even do so!

+---
 Back to [[day-post-archive]]